 - Confidentiality stamps

 Just as in previous versions, you can still use the Search for produced documents link to search for all documents in a particular production.
-However, now you can also use Production Names to create search syntax to run in DISCO.
+However, now you can also use production names to create search syntaxes to run in DISCO.

-Copying prior production formats and production naming enhancements will be available to all new databases created on or after July 11, 2017.
+Copying prior production formats and production naming enhancements is available to all new databases created on or after July 11, 2017.